If you’re thinking trends in business communication are just industry buzz, think again.

 Whether they reach out via Pumble messages or organize video calls, it’s important that all employees can hear directly from their C-level executives.

-Due to the challenging circumstances in the last few years, supporting employee mental, physical, and emotional health is more important than ever.
+As awareness of the importance of mental health has increased over the last few years, supporting employees’ mental, physical, and emotional health is becoming the norm.

 In remote and hybrid work settings, the ideal way to support employees is to share valuable employee wellness resources and offer support in internal communication channels.